Biomarker-Development-at-INM7/JTrack-Documents/docs/source/Garmin_Integration.rst

 Console Logging for Debugging
 -------------------------------------------

-Verbose Garmin SDK console logging is enabled for debugging purposes and can be accessed via the ``Console`` tab.
+Garmin SDK and JTrack processing messages can be inspected through the ``Console`` tab.
+Logging covers the watch-to-phone, FIT-processing, and upload stages so administrators can distinguish connection problems from ingestion or server-transfer problems.

 Logs may include: